michaelchi08/prototype/docs/optimization/least_squares.md

 overal solution minimizes the sum of the squares of the errors made in the results of every single equation.

-The most important application is in ddata fitting.
+The most important application is in data fitting.
 The best fit in the least-squares sense minimizes the sum of the squared residuals (aka errors), a residual being the difference between an observed value and the fitted value provided by a model.
 When the problem has substantial uncertainties in the